tinghuiz/learn-reflectance/README.md

 ```
 should output the decomposition of 'sample.png' to 'sample-r.png' and 'sample-s.png', respectively. 'sample.png' corresponds to the teaser example (Fig. 1) in our paper.

-#### IIW decomposition experiment:
+#### Decomposition on the IIW test split:
-To run the decomposition experiment of the IIW dataset:
+The original IIW dataset does not provide a training/test split.
+Instead, we used the split provided by "Learning Lightness from Human Judgement on Relative Reflectance, Narihira et al., CVPR 2015" for our experiments.
+To run the decomposition:
 ```base
 cd iiw_experiment
 python3 run_iiw_experiment.py [Path to IIW dataset] [Output directory]